 Contract assets are the rights to consideration in exchange for goods or services that the Company has transferred to a customer when that right is conditional on something other than the passage of time.
 Contract assets primarily result from contracts that include installation which are billed via payment requests that are submitted in the month following the period during which revenue was recognized.
 Contract liabilities are recorded for any services billed to customers and not yet recognizable if the contract period has commenced or for the amount collected from customers in advance of the contract period commencing.
-Contract assets are disclosed as costs and estimated earnings in excess of billings on uncompleted contracts, and contract liabilities are disclosed as billings in excess of costs and estimated earnings on uncompleted contracts in the consolidated balance sheet.
-Contract balances as of April 2, 2022 were as follows:
+Contract assets are disclosed as costs and estimated earnings in excess of billings on uncompleted contract liabilities are follows:

-April 2, 2022 Contract assets, beginning of the period \$ 23,121 Contract assets, end of the period \$ 30,286 Contract liabilities, beginning of the period \$ 23,207 Contract liabilities, end of the period \$ 28,053
+Ap oril 2, 2022 Contract assets, beginning of the period \$ 23,121 Contract assets, end of the period \$ 30,286 Contract liabilities, beginning of the period \$ 23,207 Contract liabilities, end of the period \$ 28,053